haskell-works/tasty-discover/README.md

 # Write Tests

-Create test modules and correctly prefix the tests with the name that corresponds to the testing library you wish to run the test with:
+Create test modules and prefix the test function name with an identifier that corresponds to the testing library you wish to run the test with:

   - **prop_**: [QuickCheck](http://hackage.haskell.org/package/tasty-quickcheck) properties.